Prag8855/aab/content/guides/blue-card.md

 [Come to Germany](/guides/visit-berlin#how-to-travel-to-berlin) and [look for a job](/guides/find-a-job-in-berlin).

+- **If you have a [[National Visa]] or [residence permit](/glossary/Aufenthaltstitel)**
+    [If your current visa or residence permit expires](/guides/residence-permit#if-your-visa-or-residence-permit-expires) after you applied for the Blue Card, you don't need to leave Germany.
+It stays valid until you get your Blue Card.
 - **If you are a citizen of {{AUFENTHV_41_COUNTRIES}}**
     You can come to Germany without a visa.
 You can stay 90 days in Germany without a residence permit.
 You can look for a job, and apply for the Blue Card in Germany.[^9] You can't work before you get your Blue Card.
-- **If you have a German [residence permit](/glossary/Aufenthaltstitel)**
-    Your current residence permit stays valid until you get your Blue Card.
-[If your residence permit expires](/guides/residence-permit#if-your-visa-or-residence-permit-expires) after you sent your Blue Card application, you don't need to leave Germany.
 - **If you have a Blue Card from another EU country**
     You can come to Germany without a visa.[^38] If you have your Blue Card since at least 12 months, you can already start working in Germany.[^33] When you arrive in Germany, you have 1 month to convert your Blue Card to a German one at the *[[Ausländerbehörde]]*.[^41]
 - **If you have an [opportunity card](/glossary/Chancenkarte)**